-Alteration of an existing developed lot shall bring the site into more conformance with the standards of the GH District.
-For example, if an existing commercial site with parking in front is proposed to be redeveloped, improvements to the street edge should be provided.
-For example, if an existing commercial site with parking in front is proposed to be redeveloped, improvements should be provided up to the edge of pavement of the road fronting the lot.
-Any new buildings shall be located closer to the street (see yard requirements) with prominent pedestrian connections to the sidewalk and sidewalks provided where needed.
+If the proposed alterations to an existing building or structure involve an area less than 50% of a building's or structure's floor area or 50% of the exterior improved area of the lot, the alterations shall bring the site into greater conformance with the standards of the GH District.
+For example, if an existing commercial site with parking in front (see Appendix C - Picture 4, Panel 1) is proposed to be redeveloped, improvements should be provided up to the edge of pavement of the road fronting the lot.
+Any new buildings shall be located closer to the street (see yard requirements) with prominent pedestrian connections to the sidewalk and sidewalks provided where needed (see Appendix C - Picture 4, Panel 3).
+Also see Appendix C - Pictures 6, 7, and 8, which illustrate three different design concepts for the same site that would all conform to the new design standards.

-(c) Mixed-use buildings of two to three stories, with commercial uses on the ground floor and residential or office uses on the upper levels, are encouraged in the commercial portions of the hamlet.
-Small-lot single-family homes should continue to be the predominant building type in the neighborhood areas of the hamlet
+(c) Mixed-use buildings of two to three stories, with retail uses on the ground floor and residential or office uses on the upper levels, are encouraged in the commercial portions of the hamlet (see Appendix C - Picture 5).
+Small-lot single-family homes should continue to be the predominant building type in the neighborhood areas of the hamlet.

-(3) Site Design
+(2) Site Design.

 - (a) A minimum landscape buffer of 15 feet consisting of native plantings that provide year-round screening is required along property boundaries adjoining a residential use. - (b) A minimum of 10% of the parking lot shall be comprised of landscaping.
 A landscaped island equal to one parking space for every ten spaces is required to break up continuous areas of pavement within a parking lot.
 A minimum of one shade tree, at least 2.5" DBH at planting, is required to be planted in a landscaped island for every 15 parking spaces proposed.
+A well-designed lot is shown in Appendix C, Picture 9. - (c) Use of green infrastructure and low impact development techniques for stormwater management in parking areas are strongly encouraged.